CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

     ![](../media/07.png)

 ### Task 4: Verifying device enrollment in the Intune console

+In this task you will check the Intune admin center to confirm that SEA-WS1 appears as an Intune-managed, Microsoft Entra joined device.

 1. Switch to **SEA-SVR1** as **Contoso\Administrator** with the password of **Pa55w.rd**.